alexharri/website/posts/webgl-gradients.md

 vec4(vec2(1.0, 2.0), 3.0); // Error, not enough components
 ```

-I love this syntax!
-Anyway, back to our shader.
+I love this syntax, but enough about that -- back to writing shaders!

 ### Coloring the area under a curve